-As at 30 June 2013, George Holland Pty Ltd, a company of which Rebecca Holland-Kennedy is a director held 1,915,880 shares.
-Rebecca Holland-Kennedy as executor in respect of the estate of Norman Kennedy holds 17,154,010 ordinary shares.
+As at 30 June 2014, George Holland Pty Ltd, a company of which Rebecca Holland-Kennedy is a director held 5,321,890 shares.

 (d) Terms and conditions

 Transactions relating to dividends and subscriptions for new ordinary shares were on the same terms and conditions that applied to other shareholders.